 Contact Sarah about:

 Scotty Lawyer was hired as our new Field Operations Manager in September of 2014.
 Scott has a B.S. degree in Geology with an emphasis in structural processes.
 He has experience doing trail maintenance and restoration work, including supervising groups on various restoration projects.
 He also has various mechanical/repair skills including facility maintenance and basic automotive skills.
 He also has experience as a shop foreman with tool and tool safety experience, maintenance, forklift and custom iron fabrication.
 Scotty is also First Aid/ CPR certified.

 Contact Scotty about:

-Tracie Riedel eagerly climbed aboard in June 2014.
-From regular childhood camping trips to earning her B.S. degree in Geology, Tracie has an intimate knowledge of California State Parks.
-Her experience in the nonprofit sector began with volunteering at The Legacy (a local resale thrift shop that benefits the Sebastopol Area Senior Center) and expanded (thanks to the invaluable administrative skills she acquired through Nelson Staffing) to processing donations as an account representative for the American Red Cross.
-Now Tracie works for Stewards, where she enjoys assisting others and giving back to the community.
+Tracie Riedel climbed aboard in June 2014.
+From frequent camping trips in her youth to doing fieldwork for her Geology studies, Tracie has an intimate knowledge of California State Parks.
+Her experience in the nonprofit sector began with volunteering at The Legacy, a resale craft shop that benefits the Sebastopol Area Senior Center, and grew from there to become an account representative for the American Red Cross.
+Now Tracie works for Stewards, where she enjoys promoting our State Parks and giving back to the community.
 Her favorite activity is traveling to Seoul, South Korea to see her “K-Pop boys” perform.